-Switching up your diet, adding exercise to your routine, and adjusting some of your daily habits are all effective ways to boost fat loss, which may help slim down your face.
+Switching up your diet, adding exercise to your routine, and adjusting some of your daily habits are all effective ways to increase fat loss and weight loss, which may help slim down your face in the process.

 For best results, be sure to pair these tips with a balanced diet and regular exercise to support weight management and improve overall health.